 Knowledge of the material taught in Introductory Statistics Online is assumed.

-These courses are free to ANU Staff & Students (honours & research only).
-Courses are not available to non-ANU Staff & Students.
+This course is free to ANU Staff & Students (honours & research only).

 Each course provides a practical introduction to various statistical methods.
 There will be plenty of opportunity for discussion with course leaders on appropriate methods of analysing data, and help will be provided with interpreting results.